Blog

 State Penalties for Drug Trafficking

 Drug possession and drug trafficking charges vary wildly from state to state.
 In some states, for example, marijuana is legal to possess for personal use, even though it’s still federally illegal in the United States.
 In Louisiana, however, that isn’t the case.
-The following table shows a few drugs and the drug's charges & penalties for possession and trafficking.
+The following shows a few drugs and the drug's charges & penalties for possession and trafficking.

-Heroin + Schedule I Narcotics Imprisonment & hard labor for 4–10 years without probation and a fine of up to $5,000 Imprisonment & hard labor for 5–50 years and a fine of up to $50,000
+• Possession Penalty: Imprisonment & hard labor for 4–10 years without probation and a fine of up to $5,000

-Hallucinogens Imprisonment & hard labor for not more than 10 years, and a possible fine of up to $5,000 Imprisonment & hard labor for 5–30 years and a possible fine of up to $50,000
+• Possession Penalty: Imprisonment & hard labor for not more than 10 years, and a possible fine of up to $5,000

-Cocaine Imprisonment for up to 5 years & a possible fine of $5,000, with increased penalties for large amounts Manufacturing: imprisonment for 10–30 years & possible fine of up to $500,000; Distribution: imprisonment for 2–30 years & a possible fine of up to $50,000
+• Possession Penalty: Imprisonment for up to 5 years & a possible fine of $5,000, with increased penalties for large amounts

 You can find more detailed information about the various penalties and felony charges for drug possession and trafficking in the state of Louisiana here, or talk to a drug enforcement lawyer.

-Find a Criminal Defense Attorney in Louisiana
+Find a Criminal Defense Attorney in Louisiana for Drug Trafficking

 If you’ve been charged with drug trafficking, you need a criminal justice lawyer to represent your rights in court.
 Drug trafficking crimes are some of the more serious charges you can face, regardless of the state.
 They often come with steep penalties, both in terms of prison time and financial burdens, as well as mandatory sentences in many cases.
 Receiving a drug crime conviction can permanently alter your life.